Derlys/connectamind/README.md

 ## 👩🏽‍💻 Built with

+- Prisma
-- Angular CLI: 13.1.3
+- Nest
-- Node: 20.10.0 (Unsupported)
+- GraphlQL
-- Package Manager: yarn 1.22.17
-- Tailwind
+- React
 - WebStorm editor
+- Mantine

 ## Develoment

-This was my first page and is the reason because I was want to have idea of the structure of the app.
+This was my first participation in a Hackathon with a Dapp and is the reason why I wanted to get an idea of the structure of the application.

-As I'm not a designer, I helped myself with some online tools like [Mockflow](https://mockflow.com/) and finally created my mockup en Figma.

-After doing that, the structure of my app go to do ordered in my mind.
+After doing that, the structure of my application was organized in my mind.

-First I created my Angular-app and installed CSS (this was in my first versions) because I found that I can use framework like BootStrap, Tailwind between other with You can design and add styles betters.

-Separated all my components and folders in a way that I can understand if I have what do changes.
-Also, it is useful to me, so I use this order in others projects like a guide.
+Create a data model based on the features you wanted to have

 Have a folder for each use is a great tool of learning because I learned the functionality of services, data, page, and UI.